Skip to main content

 Auto-Detected Parameter Types

 GetMCP inspects the parsed values and assigns types automatically.
 You can change any type in the interactive preview before importing.
+Nested JSON objects are recursively flattened into parameters up to 3 levels deep, with correct types assigned to each leaf.

 Supported cURL Formats